$50,000 matching grant established to benefit Appleton’s Thompson Center on Lourdes

 “In the situation right now, there’s so much isolation and depression and you know people are in the house and everything,” Mary Beth Nienhaus said.

-In-person activities at the center are on hold, but Executive Director Liz Neuman says that center officials are working to insure that non of their clients feels alone.
+In-person activities at the center are on hold, but Executive Director Liz Neuman says that center officials are working to ensure that none of their clients feel alone.

 “Isolation and depression is among us, right?
-Especially right now,” she said, “and we want to insure that people of any age are not isolated.”
+Especially right now,” she said, “and we want to ensure that people of any age are not isolated.”

 They’re working on making regular phone calls to clients, to check in and chat.